• Skip to primary navigation

 • ×

-Introducing The Apple Cider Layer Cake!!!
+Introducing The Gluten Free Apple Cake!!!
 Layers of soft cinnamon apple cider cake surrounded by luscious apple cider cinnamon buttercream topped with an apple cider caramel drip.
 Yup.
 It’s autumn on a fork.
 Apple cider isn’t in season where you live?
 You can use a natural style apple juice instead!
 Oh and of course, it’s gluten free, nut free, egg free and easily vegan!

 Cake topped with apple cider buttercream frosting and apple cider caramel drizzle.